Category methodology

 Televisions & Home Entertainment Methodology

-Public method statement for how UK Shortlists builds, excludes, and ranks televisions and home entertainment picks for UK buyers.
+Public method statement for how UK Shortlists builds, excludes, and ranks UK television, audio, mounting, and viewing-setup routes.

 1) What matters most in this category